You may also enjoy reading: Causes of Sewage Damage and Its Restoration.

 Here are eight strategies that you can take to fix wet basement problems

 If the downspouts dump water that is not more than 5 feet from the house, you should guide the water further from your house by adding metal or plastic gutter extensions.
-However, extensions might not be the best and most effective solution to your problem especially if you might trip over or run over the extensions with your lawn mower.
-An underground pipe that is permanent and invisible can be an ideal solution especially if you want to drain away a large amount of runoff from the gutter away from the house.
+However, extensions might not be the best and most effective solution to your problem, especially if you might trip over or run over the extensions with your lawnmower.
+An underground pipe that is permanent and invisible can be an ideal solution, especially if you want to drain away a large runoff from the gutter away from the house.

 2. Plug gaps

-In case you notice dribbling of water into your basement via gaps or cracks around your plumbing lines, it is advisable that you plug those openings using polyurethane caulk or hydraulic cement.
+In case you notice dribbling of water into your basement via gaps or cracks around your plumbing lines, you should plug those openings using polyurethane caulk or hydraulic cement.
 Plugs are effective when this problem is caused by a hole via which water oozes into the basement from the wet soil around the building or surface runoff.
-However, if water originates from the floor then this problem is caused by ground water and using plugs will not work.
+However, if water originates from the floor, then this problem is caused by groundwater, and using plugs will not work.

 3. Restore crowns

-If you notice that your home gutters are functioning properly and that you have plugged holes but water is still dribbling into the basement from the high foundation walls, it means that surface water is not draining away properly.
-Therefore, you need to restore soil crown to enable the soil that surrounds the foundation to settle.
+If you notice that your home gutters are functioning properly and have plugged holes, water is still dribbling into the basement from the high foundation walls, which means that surface water is not draining away properly.
+Therefore, you need to restore the soil crown to enable the soil that surrounds the foundation to settle.

 4. Repairing footing drains

 In case you notice water leaking into the basement through the walls or seams, then the hydraulic pressure is the cause of the problem because it pushes water from the underground upward.
 Therefore, check to ensure that there are footing drains in your property installed during construction to drain foundation water away to prevent a wet basement.
 If they are clogged or damaged, clean them out or replace them.